DIY Guide To Winter Car Repairs

 Step 5: Place the new Air Filter and make sure it’s a snug fit in the opening.

 Step 6: Close the casing and secure it with clips or screws.

-Step 5: Replace the old spark plug with a new one and tighten it by hand and then with the ratchet but avoid over-tightening them as that may tear the rubber seals.
+Step 5: Replace the old spark plug with the new one and tighten it by hand and then with the ratchet but avoid over-tightening them as that may tear the rubber seals.

-Step 6: Reinsert the coil and wires until they are firmly seated and do not show any play when wiggled.
+Step 6: Reinsert the coil or wires until they are firmly seated and do not show any play when wiggled.

 Step 7: Repeat these steps for all the plugs making sure everything is seated correctly and tightened to the right extent.

 Driving on snow and wet roads can be challenging enough even for seasoned drivers.
 So it is important to make sure you give your vehicle a fighting chance with the right set of brake components.
 Having a fresh pair of brake pads will ensure your ABS system works properly and eliminates wheel spin and hydroplaning to its best extent, making your drive on snow, ice, black ice, and wet roads as safe as possible.
 Brake pad replacements can be a little complicated for a newbie but with the right help and a detailed guide you can attempt to do it yourself.
 Here is a step-by-step guide on how to install brake pads on your car that you can refer to.